Mechanism of Action

 - Moderate

-In partially sleep-restricted subjects, taking 3 g of glycine at bedtime for three days significantly reduces daytime fatigue and improves performance on psychomotor vigilance tests.
+Less fatigue the day after a short night: in partially sleep-restricted subjects, 3 g of glycine at bedtime for three days reduce daytime fatigue and improve performance on psychomotor vigilance tests (attention and reaction time).

 - Moderate